 A: No. Volunteer deputy registrar appointments are made on a county-by-county basis.
-Section 13.032 of the Code provides that a county may not refuse to appoint a resident of the county as a volunteer deputy registrar.
+Section 13.032 of the Code provides that a county may not refuse to appoint a person who meets the qualifications to become a VDR.
 A voter registrar may not refuse to appoint a volunteer deputy registrar on the basis of sex, race, color, creed, or national origin or ancestry.